MaastrichtU-Library/tech-talk/_posts/2024-08-15-optimize-iiif-performance.md

 ![effect of cpu cores](assets/img/posts/testing-cpu-cores.png)

-## TODO: Save disk space and increase page load performance by using JPG compressed source images
+## Save disk space and increase page load performance by using JPG compressed source images
-tiled tiff from jp2 processed again by vips at page load.
-WE don't see this with other formats.
-This is why jp2 performs least.
-TIFF format loads fastest, but takes a lot of disk space.
-JPGq80 is the best compromise
+From the paragraph on tiling methods above we know that all source image file types are converted to the pyramidal TIFF format before they will be shown in the IIIF-compliant viewer at page load.
+Surprisingly, we observed differences in page load performance depending on the source file type used.

+We found that tiled TIFFs that originated from JPEG2000 source files cause significantly more CPU-usage at page load compared to other file formats.
+Since the 'vips' process is the main cause for this, we assume that "JPEG2000-to-TIFF" files are tiled again at page load, which decreases performance.
+We did not observe this high CPU-load when loading pages with "TIFF-to-TIFF" or "JPG-to-TIFF"-tiled files in the viewer.

+Although "TIFF-to-TIFF" tiled images load the fastest (see bar charts in previous paragraph on parallel processing), there is a downside on the amount of disk space that they consume.
+When considering total disk space usage, we found that the "JPG-to-TIFF" tiling workflow uses just 10% of disk space compared to "TIFF-to-TIFF".
+This difference is mainly due to the storage of the (uncompressed) TIFF source files in the `original/` sub folders.

+Since the viewing quality of the "JPG-to-TIFF"-tiled images is similar for the human eye, the page loading performance is only slightly less and the disk space used is a fraction of the "TIFF-to-TIFF" workflow, we recommend you to apply JPG-compression to the source images by converting them to JPG (quality 80%) before uploading them to Omeka S.

 ## Conclusion